 Medically reviewed by Carmen Fookes, BPharm.
 Last updated on Apr 16, 2020.

-- Bunavail is a combination tablet containing buprenorphine and naloxone.
+- Bunavail is a combination buccal film containing buprenorphine and naloxone.

 - Buprenorphine is an opioid (narcotic) that has a unique and complex mechanism of action, which includes incomplete binding to mu opioid receptors and complete binding to kappa opioid receptors.
 Opioid receptors have three main effects: reducing breathing (respiratory depression), producing euphoria (feelings of intense happiness or excitement), and decreasing pain.
 The way buprenorphine binds means it can satisfy opioid cravings without producing strong feelings of euphoria or causing significant respiratory depression.
 In addition, while it is bound to opioid receptors, other opioids (such as heroin or oxycodone) cannot bind.
 It also stays on the receptors for longer - about three days; which makes it a good choice for use in opioid addiction treatment programs.

 - Naloxone is present in this combination tablet to discourage misuse.
 Naloxone is a very strong blocker of mu opioid receptors and will precipitate people into opioid withdrawal if drug misusers attempt to convert the film into an injectable form.
 Naloxone has poor absorption when taken sublingually.

 - Bunavail belongs to the class of medicines known as combination opioid/opioid antagonists.

 - May be used in the treatment of opiate dependence (under strict conditions), usually after an initial induction with buprenorphine sublingual tablets.